nehalsoni23/Semantic-Segmentation/README.md

 - The model is not vanilla `VGG16`, but a fully convolutional version, which already contains the 1x1 convolutions to replace the fully connected layers.
 Please see this [forum post](https://discussions.udacity.com/t/here-is-some-advice-and-clarifications-about-the-semantic-segmentation-project/403100/8?u=subodh.malgonde) for more information.
 A summary of additional points, follow.
 - The original FCN-8s was trained in stages.
 The authors later uploaded a version that was trained all at once to their GitHub repo.
 The version in the GitHub repo has one important difference: The outputs of pooling layers 3 and 4 are scaled before they are fed into the 1x1 convolutions.
 As a result, some students have found that the model learns much better with the scaling layers included.
 The model may not converge substantially faster, but may reach a higher IoU and accuracy.
 - When adding l2-regularization, setting a regularizer in the arguments of the `tf.layers` is not enough.
 Regularization loss terms must be manually added to your loss function. otherwise regularization is not implemented.

-### Using GitHub and Creating Effective READMEs
-If you are unfamiliar with GitHub , Udacity has a brief [GitHub tutorial](http://blog.udacity.com/2015/06/a-beginners-git-github-tutorial.html) to get you started.
-Udacity also provides a more detailed free [course on git and GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775).

-To learn about REAMDE files and Markdown, Udacity provides a free [course on READMEs](https://www.udacity.com/courses/ud777), as well.

-GitHub also provides a [tutorial](https://guides.github.com/features/mastering-markdown/) about creating Markdown files.